Fast, Easy with Support

 Amending Your Record of Landing or COPR

-In order to amend your Record of Landing or your Confirmation of Permanent Residence, you must complete the form IMM 1436 Request to Amend the Record of Landing, Confirmation of Permanent Residence or Valid Temporary Resident documents and provide all required supporting documentation.
+As we briefly describe above, in order to amend your Record of Landing or your Confirmation of Permanent Residence, you must complete the form IMM 1436 Request to Amend the Record of Landing, Confirmation of Permanent Residence or Valid Temporary Resident documents and provide all required supporting documentation.

 You must gather the required documents for your application to amend your Record of Landing or Confirmation of Permanent Residence.
 These include: